orisai/scheduler/docs/README.md

 Check [job info and result](#job-info-and-result) for available status info

-## Logging errors
+## Handling errors

-Because any exceptions and errors are suppressed to prevent one failing job from failing others, you have to handle logging exceptions yourself.
+If job throws an error or exception, other jobs are not affected because throws are suppressed.
+Due to this, you have to log errors yourself.

 Assuming you have a [PSR-3 logger](https://github.com/php-fig/log), e.g. [Monolog](https://github.com/Seldaek/monolog)
 installed, it would look like this: